 With only four letters and three numbers, Ford created a legend.
 Even if you don’t know the details, as a Mustang enthusiast, you certainly know the name Boss 302.
 You have to go back a few decades to discover the first edition, which came out in 1969.
 Despite only lasting two model years, the original Mustang Boss 302 blasted into the automotive history books leaving two smoking tire marks that are still there today.

-Part of the mystique is due to the many special performance models Ford released over the years.
-One of the most legendary is the Boss 302 Mustang.
+The Boss 302 is one of the most legendary special-edition Mustangs.
 As the name suggests, the heart of the car was a 302 cubic inch V8.
 Though to be fair, the 302 wasn’t designed to fit in the updated 1969 Mustang.
 The ’69 was designed to fit around the 302.
 The Boss 302 story is an exciting one, and any enthusiast can appreciate the dedication and vision that went into creating this beloved sports car legend.

 When the Boss Tells You to Do It, You Do It